Fried (song)

-"Fried" is a trap song by the American hip-hop superduo ¥$, composed of rapper Kanye West and singer Ty Dolla Sign, from their second collaborative album, Vultures 2 (2024), released through YZY.
+"Fried" (stylized in all caps) is a trap song by the American hip-hop superduo ¥$, composed of rapper Kanye West and singer Ty Dolla Sign, from their second collaborative album, Vultures 2 (2024), released through YZY.
 The song features additional vocals from the Curva Nord Milano ultras.
-West and Ty Dolla Sign served as producers with Outtatown, TheLabCook, and Oscar Adler.
-With the exception of Outtatown, the producers wrote the song alongside Bump J, Malik Yusef, and Rich the Kid.
+West and Ty Dolla Sign served as producers with Chrishan, Outtatown, TheLabCook, and Oscar Adler.
+With the exception of Outtatown, the producers wrote the song alongside Bump J, Malik Yusef, Mark Williams of Ojivolta, and Rich the Kid.

 Upon its release, the song received mixed reviews from music critics.
 Commercially, the track peaked at number 87 on the US Billboard Hot 100 and within the top 10 of the New Zealand Hot Singles chart.
 It also charted at number 151 on the Global 200, and made charts in Canada and the United Kingdom.
 An accompanying animated music video, directed by West and Austin Taylor, was released on August 8, 2024, depicting masked individuals running through an eerie concrete setting continuously.